AshitJ1/EShop-UI/README.md

 To get more help on the Ionic CLI & Angular CLI use ng help or go check out the Ionic Framework docs, Angular CLI Overview and Command Reference page.

 # Running Application
-To run the Project first Clone the repository in local folder from the Repository URL & Afterwards run npm install in the respective directory to rebuild all the necessary dependencies eg. (node_modules etc), Finally run ionic serve to serve open.
+To run the Project first Clone the repository in local folder using the Repository URL & Afterwards run npm install in the respective directory to rebuild all the necessary dependencies eg. (node_modules etc), Finally run ionic serve to serve open.

 # Screens 📷